United Kingdom countries

 Scotland

-Edinburgh is also home to the Scottish Parliament which makes decisions on how the country is run.
-The UK Government in London controls things like Scotland's defence, foreign affairs and immigration rules and the Scottish Parliament decides health, law and education.
+Edinburgh is also home to the Scottish Parliament, where important decisions are made about how Scotland is run.
+The UK Government in London still controls things like defence (the army), foreign affairs (relationships with other countries), and immigration rules, but the Scottish Parliament is in charge of areas such as health, law, and education in Scotland.

 Scotland fact file